Pet & house sitting is a growing trend that's a win-win-win for all!

 You don’t need a veterinary background like me, but the more animal care experience you have, the better.
 If you're an animal lover, than you've probably grown up with and had pets as an adult, which gives you a great advantage, since you'll be able to appreciate another pet parent's perspective.
 If you’re just starting out, you might want to pet sit for friends or family initially to feel comfortable.
 CPR courses offer many helpful tips and techniques for animal care and emergencies.

 Clients will give you all the needed details about the pets and house, including all your duties, as well as supplements and medicines to give if needed.
 It would be helpful for you to have some basic animal care knowledge, including being aware of which foods*, household items (dryer sheets, cleaning products) and environmental hazards (antifreeze, rat poison) are toxic to pets.
-Many indoor and outdoor plants can also be harmful, try to identify them to watch out for chewing or grazing.
+Many indoor and outdoor plants can also be harmful, so try to identify them to watch out for chewing or grazing.
 This happens more than you'd think.

+Always what to do and how to handle a pet emergency.
 Basic emergency protocols can be live-savers (such as giving hydrogen peroxide to an animal that swallowed something toxic).
 I've had to treat a dog that counter-surfed Hershey's kisses that the owner left on top of the fridge, and a dog that helped himself to an entire box of (beef-flavored) heartworm preventive chews.
 He may or may not have had a cat wingman.
 Couldn't get either to talk.

 *Some foods that can be harmful/toxic to dogs/cats: garlic, chives, onions, onion powder, grapes, raisins, many fruit pits/seeds (including mustard seeds), avocados, chocolate, walnuts, macadamia nuts, salt, caffeine (coffee/tea), xylitol (candy/gum), alcohol, yeast dough, hops, and green stems of potatoes and tomatoes.